 But this is also where America faces its next greatest challenge, one that has been bubbling to the surface for years and is now finally being unmasked.

-Instead of recognizing America’s diverse history and acknowledging and learning from its past, both the good parts and bad, as Hamilton does quite effectively, there is a movement in this country that seeks to rewrite American history entirely, disregard its founding documents, and cancel its historic figures, founders, and heroes outright.
+Instead of recognizing America’s diverse history and acknowledging and learning from its past, both the good parts and bad, as Hamilton does quite effectively, there is a vocal movement in this country that seeks to rewrite American history entirely, discard its founding documents, and cancel its historic figures, founders, and heroes outright because of their imperfections.

-But to what end I wonder?
-What comes next when you destroy one of the greatest political documents ever written and abandon one of the most influential political systems of freedom and opportunity ever created?
+But to what end, I wonder?
+What comes next when you destroy the greatest political document ever written and abandon one of the most influential political systems of freedom and opportunity ever created?
 I'm not very optimistic.

 Therefore, I cannot emphasize enough why disregarding any culture’s history, disintegrating its founding principles, and demonizing its heroes and major contributors is a move towards unprecedented decline, or worst, inevitable destruction.